kwoncy2020/my-first-flutter-app/README.md

 ![flutter1](./images/flutter1.png)

 ***
-* You can route home and dictionary this route is named route through the GetX.
+* You can route home and dictionary. it is named route through the GetX.
 ![flutter2](./images/flutter2.png)

 ***